snowplow-archive/snowplow.github.com/_posts/2015-07-16-snowplow-69-blue-bellied-roller-released.md

 To implement the SQL data models, first execute the relevant [setup queries](https://github.com/snowplow/snowplow/tree/master/5-data-modeling/sql-runner/redshift/setup) in Redshift.
 It is then possible to use [SQL Runner](https://github.com/snowplow/sql-runner) to execute the [queries](https://github.com/snowplow/snowplow/tree/master/5-data-modeling/sql-runner/redshift/sql) on a regular basis.
 SQL Runner is an [open source app](https://github.com/snowplow/sql-runner) that makes it easy to execute SQL statements programmatically as part of the Snowplow data pipeline.

-The data models come in two variants: `recalculate` and `incremental`.
+The web and mobile data models come in two variants: `recalculate` and `incremental`.
 The `recalculate` models drop and recalculate the derived tables using all events, and can therefore be replaced without having to upgrade the tables.
 The `incremental` models update the derived tables using only the events from the most recent batch.
 The [updated incremental model](/blog/2015/07/16/snowplow-69-blue-bellied-roller-released#incremental) comes with a [migration script](https://github.com/snowplow/snowplow/blob/master/5-data-modeling/sql-runner/redshift/migration/web-incremental-1-to-2/migration.sql).

 <h2 id="details">5.
 Details and questions</h2>